dawpitech/zappySERVER/README.md

-width		is the width of the world (min 8) height		is the height of the world (min 8) nameX		is the name of the team X clientsNb	is the number of authorized clients per team freq		is the reciprocal of time unit for execution of actions
+width		is the width of the world (min 8) height		is the height of the world (min 8) nameX		is the name of the team X clientsNb	is the number of authorized clients per team (min 1) freq		is the reciprocal of time unit for execution of actions (min 0.1)
 ```